Management & Organizations

 Entrepreneurship

-In addition to completion of the MORS core requirements, the concentration in entrepreneurship includes completion of five credits, as follows:
+In addition to completion of the MORS core requirements, the entrepreneurship concentration includes completion of five courses, as follows:

 Foundational Knowledge